 Steel is commonly considered carbon steel when no minimum content is specified for any alloying element (for example, aluminum, chromium, nickel, molybdenum, vanadium, etc.) or any other element added to obtain a desired alloy effect.
 The manganese does not exceed 1.65%, the specified minimum for copper in not below .40% or exceed .60% and silicon does not exceed .60%.
-Alro stocks ASTM A-36 carbon hot rolled steel, the most commonly used mild/hot-rolled steel in sheet and plate.
+There are low, medium, and high carbon steel plates.
+The more carbon content present in a plate the more durable it becomes.

 low carbon = .06% to .25% carbon content (mild steel)